 Katie Giles is a Project Manager at the Harvard Prevention Research Center on Nutrition and Physical Activity at the Harvard T.H.
 Chan School of Public Health, where she manages implementation and evaluation of school and afterschool interventions.
-The mission of the Prevention Research Center is to work with community partners to design, implement, and evaluate programs that improve nutrition and physical activity, and reduce obesity and chronic disease risk among children, youth, and their families; and to reduce and eliminate disparities in these outcomes.
+The mission of the Harvard Prevention Research Center on Nutrition and Physical Activity is to work with communities, community agencies, state and local government, and other partners to develop, implement, and evaluate the effectiveness and cost-effectiveness of methodologies and interventions to improve nutrition and physical activity and reduce obesity and chronic disease risk among children, youth, and their families and to translate and disseminate this work at community, state and national levels to reduce and eliminate disparities in these outcomes.

 Ms. Giles is also the Project Manager for CHOICES, a cost-effectiveness study of childhood obesity policies and programs.
 In her role on the CHOICES project, Ms. Giles manages the Learning Collaborative partnerships with state and local health agencies and the CHOICES national expert stakeholder group.